php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 };
 ~~~

-And the following would not be allowed:
+And the following MUST NOT be allowed:
 ~~~php
 <?php